What you need:

 be able to use it once you have finished this first one.

-The border for this page was created with my
+The border for this page (top left corner on a small device) was created with my

 extra small kit.
 Tedious work, but worth it.
 (Copy and